devdattakulkarni/minimal-vagrant-for-python/README.md

 Usage:

-git clone https://github.com/devdattakulkarni/minimal-vagrant-for-python.git vagrant-devel cd vagrant-devel
+git clone https://github.com/devdattakulkarni/minimal-vagrant-for-python.git vagrant-devel

+cd vagrant-devel

-# environment variables to map the directories on the host
-# within the VM
-# solum code from your host is mapped to /solum
-# python-solumclient code is mapped to /python-solumclient
+environment variables to map the directories on the host within the VM solum code from your host is mapped to /solum python-solumclient code is mapped to /python-solumclient

-set SOLUM=<path to local solum code>
+export SOLUM=path to local solum code

-set SOLUMCLIENT=<path to local python-solumclient code>
+export SOLUMCLIENT=path to local python-solumclient code

 vagrant up

 vagrant ssh

 Tested with Vagrant 1.6.3 and Virtualbox 4.3.12 r93733